-A seizure or a convulsion is a result of abnormal electrical activity in the brain.
+A seizure or a convulsion is a result of sudden, uncontrolled/abnormal electrical activity in the brain.
 It can affect an individual at any age.
-However, not all convulsions amount to epilepsy.
+However, not all convulsions are epilepsy.
 The term ‘epilepsy’ is used when the person suffers from 2 or more apparently unprovoked seizures at an interval of at least 24 hours.

-Repeated seizures can cause brain damage; hence it is necessary to diagnose the cause and treat it.
+Repeated seizures can cause brain damage and alter behavior, movements, sensations, as well as the level of consciousness hence it is necessary to diagnose the cause and treat it.
 In some cases, where the cause of seizures is not known, it is necessary to prevent seizures from recurring by taking daily medications.